Wednesday, June 25, 2014

 = = = = = = =

 This is an excerpt from The Labyrinth of Klavdia Klangfarben which I just completed earlier this month.
 The first novel in The Klangfarben Trilogy, another music-appreciation comedy thriller, The Doomsday Symphony, has already been posted on-line.
-Stay tuned for the second novel, The Lost Chord, which I will soon be posting here on the blog.
-Before I can post the third novel, however, I must complete a short story, an Intermezzo: The House of dePaula Escher, which immediately precedes The Labyrinth.
+The second novel, The Lost Chord, is now being serialized on the blog.
+You can also read about the completion of The Labyrinth of Klavdia Klangfarben, here.